How do I Contact Someone?

 Leave a Message on our Member Support Line: (248) 560-6020

 Do you Offer Private Riding Lessons?

-Private riding instruction is offered as an add-on to help our Level 2 and Level 3 participants continue learning and working on their confidence and skills.
-You must be enrolled in either the Level 2 or Level 3 courses or participate as a certified monthly member at either Level 2 or Level 3 to reserve private lessons.
+Private riding instruction is offered to members who want to continue learning and working on their confidence and skills.
+You must be a Level 1, Level 2 or Level 3 member to book a private riding session.

 How do I schedule a Private Lesson or Certification Course Evaluation?